Abdulbasit0123/Random-Quran-Verse/README.md

 ---

+### Disclaimer!

+-   This application is designed for exploration and inspiration only.
+It is not for making decisions, seeking omens, fortune-telling or any form of divination.
+-   Reel-style presentation may show verses out of context, so this app should not replace traditional, sequential Qur’an reading.
+For proper understanding, always refer to full passages and authentic sources, using established methods of reading and study.

+---

 ### Core Experience

 -   **Random Verse Generation**: Scroll vertically to generate random Quran verses
 -   **Swipe Navigation**: Swipe horizontally (or use arrow keys) to navigate between previous and next verses
--   **Range Selection**: Specify a custom range of surahs and ayahs to explore
+-   **Range Selection**: Specify a custom range of Chapters and Verses to explore or to strengthen your memorization
 -   **Multi-Language Support**: Choose from various translation languages
 -   **Smooth Animations**: Beautiful transitions and animations for a seamless experience
+-   **Quick Jump**: On mobile, if you have the [Tarteel](https://www.tarteel.ai/) app installed, clicking the Surah name and verse number will take you directly to that verse in the app.
+This feature is provided solely for convenience and is not sponsored or endorsed by Tarteel.

 ### User Experience & Control